ignite/network/readme.md

 ## Learn more

-Starport Network (SPN) is a free and open source product maintained by [Ignite](https://ignite.com).
+Ignite Network (SPN) is a free and open source product maintained by [Ignite](https://ignite.com).
 Here's where you can find us.
 Stay in touch.

 - [Ignite docs](https://docs.ignite.com/)
 - [@IgniteDev on Twitter](https://twitter.com/ignite_dev)